Message from the President

 Toray Industries, Inc.

-Under such circumstances, Toray Group, since April 2017, has been working on the medium-term management program “Project AP-G 2019” that spans over three years through fiscal year 2019 and has been implementing the growth strategy with focus on taking advantage of growth business fields, pursuing business expansion in growth countries and regions as well as further bolstering its cost competitiveness.
+Under such circumstances, Toray Group, since April, 2017, worked on the medium-term management program “Project AP-G 2019” that spans over three years through fiscal year 2019 and implemented a growth strategy with focus on taking advantage of growth business fields, pursuing business expansion in growth countries and regions as well as further bolstering its cost competitiveness.

 Taking into consideration such earnings performance, the Company declared a year-end dividend of 8.0 yen per share of common stock, for an aggregate annual dividend of 16.0 yen per share of common stock including interim dividend of 8.0 yen.